Watershed Physical Description

 Back to the top

-before optimization can begin.
+optimization can begin.
 Parameters at any element upstream of the observed flow location can be estimated.
-Seven different objective functions are available to estimate the goodness-of-fit
+Seven different objective functions are available to estimate the goodness-of-fit between

-between the computed results and observed discharge.
+the computed results and observed discharge.
 Two different search methods can be used to minimize the objective function.
-Constraints can be imposed to restrict the parameter space of the
+Constraints can be imposed to restrict the parameter space of the search

 Back to the top

-The basin model includes features designed to increase the efficiency of producing forecasts of future flows in a real-time operation mode.
-Zones can be created that group subbasins together on
+The basin model includes features designed to increase the efficiency of producing forecasts of future conditions in a real-time operation mode.
+Zones can be created that group subbasins together

-the basis of similar hydrologic conditions or regional characteristics.
-Zones can be assigned separately for loss rate, transform, baseflow, and channel routing.
-The forecast alternative is a
+on the basis of similar hydrologic conditions or regional characteristics.
+Zones can be assigned separately for loss rate, transform, baseflow, and channel routing processes.
+The forecast

-type of simulation that uses a basin model and meteorologic model in combination with control parameters to forecast future flows.
-Parameter values can be adjusted by zone and blending can be
+alternative is a type of simulation that uses a basin model and meteorologic model in combination with control parameters to forecast future conditions.
+Parameter values can be adjusted by zone and

 Back to the top

-flow that results from a 1% storm.
+that results from a 1% storm.
 The storm area is a key parameter because the average intensity of a storm decreases significantly as the area increases.
-The depth-area analysis is available
+The depth-area analysis is available to

-to facilitate the computation of the flow throughout a large watershed.
-Points are selected where flow estimates are required, and the storm area is automatically adjusted to compute the correct
+facilitate the computation of the flow throughout a large watershed.
+Points are selected where flow estimates are required, and the storm area is automatically adjusted to compute the correct storm

 Back to the top